 In some ways one of the earliest 22s was one of the greatest of them all.
 Built by Donnelly in 1887, Irex was 9ft6in/2.9m in beam and measured 60ft/18.29m from the tip of her bowsprit to the end of her 28ft/8.53m boom.
 Downwind, her rig stretched about 68ft/20.73m from the end of her spinnaker pole to the tip of her ringtail.
 Her upwind sail area was said to be 900 to 1000 sqft (83.6 to 92.9m2) and downwind with her balloon jib, ringtail and spinnaker set she was said to carry from 3,400 to 4,000 sq ft (316 to 371.6m2) of sail – about as much area as a TP52’s mainsail and spinnaker!
 Compared to a sandbagger of the same size and era, the upwind rig of a boat like Irex seems to have been smaller but slightly higher in aspect, but the downwind rig was over twice as large.

+The lure of Intercolonial racing was said to have spurred competition in the 22 Footers.
 In 1898, merchant Sam Hordern had a 22 Footer designed and built by England’s Linton Hope.
 It seems that Hope’s Bronzewing V had a rounded stem rather than the normal vertical stem.
 She had a beam of 10ft/3.03m – 1ft/30cm wider than Irex – and displaced two tons ( kg).
 Bronzewing was deemed a failure, for unknown reasons, and was replaced by the locally-designed Plover.
 Plover was about 18″ wider than Bronzewing and set about the same amount of sail as Irex, with a 700ft2 mainsail with a 32’6″ foot; a 261 ft2 jib; and a 108ft2 topsail.
 Downwind she added a 521 ft “balloon jib”, 1061ft2 spinnaker 44ft on the foot and 43′ on the hoist; 629ft2 ringtail; and a 156 ft jib topsail.
 A boat like Plover cost about 200 pounds, half of the cost going to the hull and half going to the three rigs.
 Sources of the time said that this was three times as much as a racing keelboat of similar performance.

 Keriki, launched the same year, was 11’5″ in overall beam, 8ft across the “tuck” or transom, and had 9in of fore-and-aft rocker along the keel line.
 Her vast rig included a 31′ mast and a boom listed as either 36ft or 38’6″ long (almost as long as that of the sandbagger Parole, which was 5ft longer), a 22ft long gaff, a topsail yard 21ft long, and a 40ft spinnaker pole.